marcbeep/marc.tt/index.md

 I'm a postgraduate Computer Science student at the University of Liverpool from Trinidad & Toabgo 🇹🇹 <br/>
 I work as a part-time Software Engineer at a home automation company. <br />
 Beyond that, I'm trying to build a startup (emphasis on the trying). <br /><br />
-I'm sharing the journey—successes, struggles, and everything in between—over at [The Fieldnotes Films](/films) and [The Fieldnotes Blog](/fieldnotes).
-It's mostly struggles though...
+I'm sharing the journey—successes, struggles, and everything in between—over at [The Fieldnotes Films](/films) and [The Fieldnotes Writings](/writings).
+You can also signup to [The Fieldnotes Newsletter](https://marcbeep.substack.com).

 ## Current Projects